zgeorge22/cs180project5/README.md

 Comments within the .java file describe the intended output, and the terminal will throw exceptions and print statements as described in those comments.

-***GUI Testing***
-Testing of the GUI on its own was
+---

-***Server/Client Testing***
+***GUI/Server/Client Testing***

-Testing of the server and client was done by running the server and ensuring that messages were sent and received correctly.
-For this reason, there is not a separate class to denote Test Cases for the Server and client.
+The GUI was integrated very closely with the Client.
+For this reason, the GUI can only be tested by running the client.
+In order to do this, the server and client need to be functioning.
+By this point, the entire application is running, and therefore we felt that including GUI Test cases and/or Server/Client related test cases was not prudent.

+In order to test these, the application should be run, and if the functions of the application correctly execute, the GUI, as well as the server and client should be running successfully.

 ___
 **Class Descriptions**